-“Mutagen is a physical or chemical agent induces mutation by altering the genetic material, possibly results in the disease condition.”
+“Mutagen is a physical, chemical or biological agent that causes mutation by altering the genetic material which possibly results in the disease condition.”

-In a simple language, we can say that the mutagens are the agents that damage our genetic material and results in genetic abnormalities- either inherited or non-inherited.
+In a simple language, we can say that mutagens are the agents that damage our genetic material, usually DNA and result in genetic abnormalities– either inherited or non-inherited.

-The present topic is very important, in order to understand the mechanism of how genetic mutations are originated in nature.
+The present topic is very important, in order to understand the mechanism of how genetic mutations originate in nature.

 Further to this, we will understand how different chemical, physical or biological agents affect our DNA or genetic material by altering the base sequences or the expression of a particular gene.